Date: 19th May 2021

 Who is this workshop for?

-This workshop is aimed at all employees who are committed to their personal development, current/future line managers and encourages participation of all delegates by sharing their personal lessons and demystifies the semantics of mentoring.
-Uses traditional and blended types of mentoring and coaching techniques to fit many levels of knowledge irrespective of experience, length of service and position in their organisation.
+This workshop demystifies the semantics of mentoring and is aimed at all employees committed to their personal development and current/future line managers.
+All delegates will be encouraged to share their personal lessons.
+The session uses traditional and blended mentoring and coaching techniques to fit delegates levels of knowledge irrespective of experience, length of service and position in their organisation.

-The workshop is led and delivered by Andy Hall, Mentoring Relationship Specialist.
-Andy has won Highly Commended mentor of the Year and Mentor of the Year at the Made in Manchester awards, Enterprise Nation’s Leadership and Management Advisor of the Year, led The GC BGH to the national finalist at the National Mentoring Awards.
-He has appeared on Radio and national Television about mentoring.
+The workshop is led and delivered by Mentoring Relationship Specialist Andy Hall.
+Andy has won Highly Commended Mentor of the Year and Mentor of the Year at the Made in Manchester Awards, Enterprise Nation's Leadership and Management Advisor of the Year and led GC Business Growth Hub to the finals at the National Mentoring Awards.
+In addition, he has appeared on television and radio to talk about mentoring.
 Andy also spoke at TEDx about mental health and mentoring and has curated TEDx events.